-Remove all loose items from the motorcycle.

-- Check that the fuel cock (if equipped) is in the "OFF" position and that there are no fuel leaks. - Point the front wheel straight ahead on the trailer or in the truck bed, and choke it in a rail to prevent movement. - Shift the transmission in gear (for models with a manual transmission). - Secure the motorcycle with tiedowns or suitable straps that are attached to solid parts of the motorcycle, such as the frame or upper front fork triple clamp (and not, for example, to rubber-mounted handlebars or turn signals, or parts that could break).
+- Remove all loose items from the motorcycle. - Check that the fuel cock (if equipped) is in the off position and that there are no fuel leaks. - Shift the transmission into gear (for models with a manual transmission). - Secure the motorcycle with tiedowns or suitable straps that are attached to solid parts of the motorcycle, such as the frame or upper front fork triple clamp (and not, for example, to rubber-mounted handlebars or turn signals, or parts that could break).
 Choose the location for the straps carefully so the straps will not rub against painted surfaces during transport. - The suspension should be compressed somewhat by the tiedowns, if possible, so that the motorcycle will not bounce excessively during transport.